eafit-apolo/apolo-users/docs/source/software/applications/lammps/lammps-22Aug2018/index.rst

 	  $ module load mkl

 #.
 Download and compile the source code.
 This procedure will compile LAMMPS
-   using the intel architecture options defined by default in :bash:`src/MAKE/OPTIONS/Makefile.intel_cpu_intelmpi`
+   using the Intel architecture options defined by default in :bash:`src/MAKE/OPTIONS/Makefile.intel_cpu_intelmpi`

+   These make options (yes-all, no-lib) are used to reproduce the list of packages present in LAMMPS Ubuntu prebuild version.
+For more information read [2]_.

    .. code-block:: bash